wavefrontHQ/docs/pages/doc/introduction.md

 unique in its ability to scale horizontally while providing access to all of the granular (not aggregated) data collected for all time.

-The major components of Wavefront include the *Wavefront SaaS application*, which facilitates economies of scale for deployment, flexibility, and time to value and the Wavefront proxy.
-The *Wavefront proxy* is the interface to collector *agents*, which instrument hardware and software applications.
-The Wavefront application can also collect metrics directly from external metrics services such as those provided by Amazon Web Services.
+The major components of Wavefront include the **Wavefront SaaS application**, which facilitates economies of scale for deployment, flexibility, and time to value and the **Wavefront proxy**.
+The Wavefront proxy is the interface to **collector agents**, which instrument hardware and software applications.
+The Wavefront application can also ingest metrics directly from external services such as Amazon Web Services.
 The diagram below depicts each of these components.

 ![Wavefront architecture](images/wavefront_architecture.png)